wanelo/impermium-ruby-client/README.md

 ### Responses ###

-Any method call receiving a successful response from impermium API will return a Hash-like structure containing the body of the response, typically including `response_id`, `timestamp` and possibly `spam_classifier` and any other additional classifiers.
+Any method call receiving a successful response from impermium API will return a Hash-like structure containing the body of the response, typically including `response_id`, `timestamp` and a nested Hash with key <API_VERSION> and a deeper hash object which has "action", "tags", "tag_details", etc.

 Any 4XX response will raise an Impermium Exception with the body of the response in the error message.